 Deep Tropics Music, Art & Style Festival

 The Deep Tropics Music, Art & Style Festival will feature a wide range of programming, including artists, musicians, muralists, and tastemakers.
-Attendees can expect two full days of music with over 30 performances by electronic, house, and hip hop acts.
+Attendees can expect two full days of music with a variety of performances by electronic, house, and hip hop acts.

-September Sundown is a new music series from Musicians Corner taking place every Thursday during September.
+September Sundown is a music series from Musicians Corner taking place on select evenings in September.
 Local musicians, food trucks, Kidsville, Musicians Corner Pub, and vendors are just a handful of things to expect at this free, family-friendly event.

 Pilgrimage Festival, the popular two-day music and cultural festival, takes place at the Park at Harlinsdale Farm in Franklin, Tennessee.
-This year’s lineup includes Foo Fighters, The Killers, Keith Urban, Leon Bridges, Nathaniel Rateliff & The Night Sweats, The Head and the Heart, +LIVE+, Better Than Ezra, and many more.
+The 2022 lineup includes Chris Stapleton, Brandi Carlile, Jon Batiste, The Avett Brothers, and many more.